 Obviously the answer can’t be yes to all of those things.
-Marriage is between to imperfect broken people, but is their current evidence in your marriage that you love your spouse?
+Marriage is between two imperfect broken people, but is there current evidence in your marriage that you love your spouse?
 Is there enough evidence to convict you in a court of law?
 Or even enough to bring charges against you?

 Marriage is hard and messy.
 Life can be a trudge.
 Jobs and business can zap your energy.
 Even so, you can chose to show love every day—with a healthy dose of compassion, forgiveness, respect, time, passion, and energy added in for good measure.

 “Love doesn’t just sit there, like a stone, it has to be made, like bread; remade all the time, made new.”
 Ursula K. Le Guin